narutopig/MinewareRepo/README.md

-# MinewareRepo
+# Utilities Bot
-This is a bot made for Mineware Systems (discord server) Link to the server: https://discord.gg/48Ymjsu
+This is a bot made by narutopig in Discord.js!